History of Mudjacking

 Concrete Lifting in The 1930’s by Mudjacking

-Mudjacking commonly known as concrete lifting or slabjacking has been around for more than 80 years, since the 1930’s, and is used by the industrial, commercial and private sectors across Canada and the United States.
+Mudjacking commonly known as grout injection, concrete lifting or slabjacking has been around for more than 80 years, since the 1930’s, and is used by the residential, commercial sectors across Canada and the United States.

 When done properly, it has been proven to be a cost-effective and reliable method of raising sunken concrete back to its proper height.